 Chicago’s Fabulous Parks

 As well as Lincoln Park there are several other stunning parks in the City.
 Grant Park and Millenium Park take up a prime waterfront position in the heart of the city.
 Occupying land that is worth Billions in real estate.
-With the incredible City skyline to the rear and beautiful views out of Lake Michigan to front, these are fantastic places to while away the days in the summer, enjoy the autumn leaves or take in the spectacular blooms of spring.
-The Icy winds that blow in form the lake in winter will make you keep moving and take in the art installations and an energetic pace.
+With the incredible City skyline to the rear and beautiful views out of Lake Michigan to front, these are fantastic places to while away the days in the summer, enjoy the autumn leaves, or take in the spectacular blooms of spring.
+The Icy winds that blow in from the lake in winter will make you keep moving and take in the art installations and an energetic pace.

 A lot of Chicago’s attractions are a little serious, Museums, architecture tours, Observations decks, they are all great but a little heavy.
 Navy Pier is a place you can let your hair down a little.
 It is free to get on the pier but then rides and attractions are paid, but you can just soak in the setting and enjoy the atmosphere of the victorian era pier.